uqmars/constitution/Constitution.md

 3.1 The aims of The Club are:

-* to bring members of the UQ community interested in mechatronics and robotics together to form a dedicated club
+* to bring members of The University community interested in mechatronics and robotics together to form a dedicated club
 * to provide a relaxed club and environment where students who have no experience will be provided resources and the expertise of more experience, giving them the ability to build their own mechatronic systems
-* to provide a centralised group for enthusiasts who may wish to compete on behalf of UQ at higher level robotics competitions
+* to provide a centralised group for enthusiasts who may wish to compete on behalf of The University at higher level robotics competitions

 3.2 Non-Profit Clause: The assets and income of The Club shall be applied solely in furtherance of its abovementioned objects and no portion shall be distributed directly or indirectly to the members of The Club except as bona fide compensation for services rendered or expenses incurred on behalf of The Club.